 Three of the PSWs described their feelings of anxiety as to whether they were really making a difference.
 One of them expressed concern that by encouraging the participant to concentrate on her feelings she was perhaps having a negative impact.

-PSW Molly 'I worry that I am asking her to focus upon her negative thoughts too much, should I just try to get her to think positively?
+'I worry that I am asking her to focus upon her negative thoughts too much, should I just try to get her to think positively?
 But then I don't feel that that is what I would have wanted.
 I wanted to talk about how dreadful I actually felt.'
+(Molly)

 Discussion

+Summary of Findings

-The aim of this feasibility study was to review recruitment, establish whether support provided by a woman with previous experience of antenatal depression would and be acceptable to a woman with existing antenatal depression.
+The aim of this feasibility study was to review recruitment, establish whether support provided by a woman with previous experience of antenatal depression would prove a positive intervention, and be acceptable to a woman with existing antenatal depression.
 The researchers also wanted to assess whether such an intervention was robust and advantageous, in comparison to existing services.

-A finding echoed in a previous study (Cust 2016) is that prior to the participation of PSWs in providing support to women it is vital that they are sufficiently recovered from their antenatal/postnatal depression.
-This is to ensure they are not vulnerable, and that they are well enough to be able to provide effective support to their participant in a meaningful way.
-It is important that this finding is recognised and addressed in the design of a larger scale study.

-A further question to be addressed is whether PSW’s should receive payment.
-Peer supporters can be paid but does this mean they then become ‘health care workers’ and removes the peer element (Moran et al 2013).

-The Human Resource department at a large NHS institution provided guidance and support which was invaluable in terms of legalities surrounding working with vulnerable people.

 The recruitment process of the participants for the control group took longer than anticipated.
-This may have been a misunderstanding of the information imparted or a confusion as to whom the midwives should directly liaise with.
+This may have been due to a misunderstanding of the information imparted or a confusion as to whom the midwives should directly liaise with.
 It is therefore recommended that there is a single, named researcher for the midwives to connect with.
+Recruitment of the twenty participants was achieved over 4 weeks.
+However, it is recognised that not all community midwives participated in recruitment and there were 2-3 ‘champions’.
+Without their support recruitment would have taken a lot longer or may not have been achieved at all.
+This does demonstrate how important the communication and time spent discussing the outline of the study with the community midwives was in terms of gaining their support.

 The Whooley questionnaire was used for this study as this was the existing method of screening used by the participating Trust.
-However, the simple yes/no response to only a few questions made it rather difficult to grade/score the level of antenatal depression that participants entered the study with.
-It is proposed that future research will utilise the Edinburgh Postnatal Depression Scale (EPDS) and a clinical diagnostic interview as this can be scored and results can be compared longitudinally.
+However, the simple yes/no response to only a few questions made it difficult to grade/score the level of antenatal depression that participants entered the study with.
+It is proposed that future research will utilise the Edinburgh Postnatal Depression Scale (EPDS) and a clinical diagnostic interview as this enables a scoring process and results can be compared longitudinally.
 This may assist in enabling the research team to assess the impact of the intervention in terms of recovery.

-In addition to the screening process (which is designed to protect PSWs and participants), strong supervision and support to recruited PSWs will be a vital element to ensure the success of this intervention.

-As part of the consent process for the pilot study (as agreed with both NHS and the University Ethics Committee) was the opportunity for participants to contact a member of the research team (both professionals within the field) should they have any issues concerning their PSW.
-This process did actually work as one participant did contact a member of the research team.
+The research team felt that participants in both the control and intervention groups should be made aware, from the beginning of the study, that they could contact a member of the research team (both professionals within the field) should they have any issues concerning their PSW.
+Each participant was provided with the relevant contact details.
+One participant did contact a member of the research team during the study.
+This highlighted the importance of this communication channel as if this support had not been available a participant may have discontinued her involvement in the study and, indeed, left with negative connotations – missing the potentially valuable opportunity of support from a PSW.